Biology (BIO)

 Introduction to the basic principles of zoology, including development, distinguishing characteristics and interactions of the major animal kinds, with special emphasis on the invertebrates.
 Lecture and lab.
 This course satisfies the core requirement for Lab Science.
 Course fee applied.

-BIO-241 ANATOMY AND PHYSIOLOGY I (4 Credits)
+BIO-241 ANATOMY & PHYSIOLOGY I (4 Credits)

 A systems approach to the structure and function of the human body with special emphasis on disease process as it relates to dysfunction along with practical applications for a life-style of healthful living.
 Includes integumentary, skeletal, muscular, nervous, and endocrine systems.
 Laboratory experiences will use microscopic and lab animal investigation.
 Stresses the homeostatic function and intricacy of the body and its analogies to the Body of Christ, the Church.
 Lecture and lab.
 This course satisfies the core requirement for Lab Science.
 Course fee applied.